Enrollment

 Admission to Candidacy

 Admission to Candidacy is required for Doctor of Education and Doctor of Psychology students which includes passing a qualifying exam or equivalent assessment.
-Admission to Candidacy is administered by the respective programs and successful completion is reported to the Graduate School.
+Admission to Candidacy is administered by the respective programs and successful completion is reported to Graduate Studies.

 Duplication of Coursework